Managing your home: new build

 They’re responsible for monitoring communal services that are delivered to your development.
 The setting and administration of your service charge is managed by our Service Charge Team.

 If you’ve a question about the management of your property or block, then contact the Customer Care Line on 0300 123 3456 (press option 2).
-They’re open from 8am to 5pm Tuesday and Thursday, and from 8am to 6pm on Monday, Wednesday and Friday.
+They’re open from 8am to 8pm Monday to Friday and from 9am to 1pm on Saturday.

 You should have a copy of your lease, which is a private contract between you and your landlord, setting out the rights and duties of both the landlord and the leaseholder.